ShamliKiruba/Movies/README.md

 1. can have shimmer on data load
 2. can have redux store
 3. can have a window potrait/landscape screen change support without reload
-4. useCallBack for the methods used under render
-5. can create custom hooks on the commenly used components
+4. can make better usage of hooks like useCallBack for the methods used under render, custom hooks for the commenly used components
 5. can have a debounced search in case of API call
 6. can have a globalised theme on Mui components with different variants
 7. can have component level, style and test cases
 8. can have lint check

+and features like pagination, better UI etc.,